suinleelab/HD-AE/README.md

 pip install .
 ```

 HD-AE and all dependencies should install in 5 minutes or less.
+HD-AE was originally designed on a workstation running CentOS 7.9, but should work with any operating system with a PyTorch implementation (i.e., Windows/Mac/Linux).

 ### Usage